seffradev/seffradev/README.md

 # Hi
 My name is Hampus, but online I refer myself to Seffra.
-My last name is Avekvist, which is why it's related to both names.
 I have been programming as a hobby since 2012 and initially I started building games, but today I work on systems mostly related to networking.

 I am also currently studying for a computer engineering bachelor degree in Sweden.